AirTrunk sets sights on APAC expansion, backed by fresh investment

 According to a statement, the latest investment values AirTrunk at more than A$3 billion and will accelerate its expansion across the Asia-Pacific (APAC).

-The company states it has an extensive expansion plan for other markets and to further develop the five existing data centres, which will be able to deliver a combined capacity of more than 450 megawatts.
+The company states it has an extensive expansion plan for other markets and to further develop the five existing data centers, which will be able to deliver a combined capacity of more than 450 megawatts.

 To meet this demand, AirTrunk remains focused on building scalable and sustainable infrastructure in key APAC markets.

-MIRA is an alternative asset manager with experience in developing digital infrastructure assets and assisting management to operate them, with investments in data centres, fibre assets and telecommunication tower businesses across Europe, North America, and APAC.
+MIRA is an alternative asset manager with experience in developing digital infrastructure assets and assisting management to operate them, with investments in data centers, fibre assets and telecommunication tower businesses across Europe, North America, and APAC.

-MIRA Asia Pacific head Frank Kwok says, “The global data centre industry has grown significantly in recent years, driven by an exponential increase in data consumption, increasing cloud applications and the shift from internal IT infrastructure to outsourced resources.
+MIRA Asia Pacific head Frank Kwok says, “The global data center industry has grown significantly in recent years, driven by an exponential increase in data consumption, increasing cloud applications and the shift from internal IT infrastructure to outsourced resources.

 "In the Asia-Pacific, this thematic is amplified by the region's emerging economies and growing populations, leading to increasing data usage and a greater need for in-country computing workloads and storage."

-Speaking on the investment in AirTruck specifically, Kwok says, “Our investors are attracted to hyperscale data centre providers such as AirTrunk because they have attributes such as long-term revenue streams and demand resilience throughout market cycles.
+Speaking on the investment in AirTruck specifically, Kwok says, “Our investors are attracted to hyperscale data center providers such as AirTrunk because they have attributes such as long-term revenue streams and demand resilience throughout market cycles.

-“We are impressed by the quality of AirTrunk’s digital infrastructure platform, its growing footprint throughout key Asia-Pacific markets, and its focus on supporting clients such as major cloud providers.
-This is a business with an impressive track record of execution for its customers, delivering capacity on time and on budget.”
+“We are impressed by the quality of AirTrunk's digital infrastructure platform, its growing footprint throughout key Asia-Pacific markets, and its focus on supporting clients such as major cloud providers.
+This is a business with an impressive track record of execution for its customers, delivering capacity on time and on budget.

 AirTrunk CEO Robin Khuda says, “AirTrunk has established itself as the dominant player in the APAC hyperscale market, rapidly growing our footprint in a disciplined way and securing a number of long-term customer commitments.